 5.07.06 Reconstruction

-An Engineer shall investigate the pavement area requiring reconstruction by borehole drilling, material sampling and testing, and non-destructive methods such as falling weight deflectometer, and design a new reconstructed flexible pavement structure using GDPS-4-M and MI-183, or MEPDG-1, for a 15 year design life.
+An Engineer shall investigate the pavement area requiring reconstruction by borehole drilling, material sampling and testing, and non-destructive methods such as falling weight deflectometer, and design a new reconstructed flexible or concrete pavement structure using GDPS-4-M, StreetPave 12, Pavement Designer and MI-183, or MEPDG-1, for a 15 year design life for HMA and 28 year design life for concrete pavements.
 The design shall be documented in a detailed Pavement Reconstruction Design Report specifying the complete requirements for the reconstruction, including the OPSS standards and Owner’s standard special provisions that apply, and bearing the seal and signature of an Engineer.
 The report shall be submitted to the Owner for approval.
 The reconstruction shall not commence until the Owner has provided written approval of the design.
 The required timeframe for the reconstruction applies from the date of Owner approval of the design.

 5.07.07 Full Depth Hot Mix Asphalt Crack Repair